-Have you ever been so in love with a scene from a book that it made you think (sometimes loudly): “Well that would make a perfect painting!”?
-If you have ever experienced this feeling, you shared an experience with numerous prestigious painters.
-But when we can only speak about books we love, painters can depict what they feel.
+Have you ever been so in love with a scene from a book that it made you think (perhaps out loud): “Well that would make a perfect painting”?
+If you have ever experienced this, you shared a feeling with numerous prestigious painters.
+But while we can only speak about books we love, painters can depict what they feel.
 Therefore they express their admiration through artworks where literature meets painting.

-Since antiquity, literature in all its genres, has inspired painters to pick up the brush and retell a story with lines and colors.
+Since antiquity, literature in all its genres has inspired painters to pick up the brush and retell a story with lines and colors.
 Greek and Roman mythology, the Bible, and other holy books (if we consider them as literature) were the most widespread sources of references for painters.
-European churches and cathedrals are a living statement of how much the biblical stories have influenced (and still do) painting and art in general.
-Most of the times painters depicted the fatalism and the duality of humankind which transcend any notion of space and time, and therefore are relevant even in modern times.
+European churches and cathedrals are a living statement of how much biblical stories have influenced painting and art in general (and still do).
+Most of the time, painters depicted the fatalism and the duality of humankind which transcend any notion of space and time, and therefore are relevant even in modern times.

-But mythology and holy books were not the only sources of literary inspiration for paintings.
+However mythology and holy books were not the only sources of literary inspiration for paintings.
 Poems have also been a genre that sparked great works in the history of figurative arts.
-Dante’s Inferno, from The Divine Comedy, an epic poem that tells the journey of Dante through Hell, Purgatory and Paradise, during which he meets his so beloved Beatrice, is a book that inspired many artists.
-From the original poem’s illustrations to actual paintings of different styles and techniques, The Divine Comedy is a noteworthy example of a literary masterpiece that inspired great artistic works.
+Dante’s Inferno, from The Divine Comedy, an epic poem that tells the journey of Dante through Hell, Purgatory, and Paradise, during which he meets his so beloved Beatrice, is a book that inspired many artists.
+From the original poem’s illustrations to later paintings in different styles and techniques, The Divine Comedy is a noteworthy example of a literary masterpiece that inspired many great artistic works.

-As we know, plays are written to be represented on stage but canvas could also be a platform which transfers the feelings and the emotions from the written form into a visual one.
-The great William Shakespeare offered painters, and many other artists, a varied catalogue of so many different human situations that multiple canvases were treating famous scenes from his plays.
+As we know, plays are written to be represented on stage but canvas could also be a platform which transfers feelings and emotions from the written form into a visual one.
+The great William Shakespeare offered painters and many other artists a varied catalogue of so many different human situations that numerous canvases depict famous scenes from his plays.
 Whether it’s a death scene (Polonius, Ophelia, Desdemona, Romeo and Juliet, you name it!), or an intriguing dialogue (Hamlet with the gravedigger, Hamlet with the ghost of his father…), you can find it painted by someone.

-To illustrate these different eras and styles, I present to you five figurative artworks where literature meets painting.
+To illustrate these different eras and styles, I present to you five figurative artworks in which literature meets painting.

 1. Goya and Theogony

 This painting was originally painted on the walls of Goya’s house called Quinta del Sordo (Villa of the Deaf).
 Alongside the other murals, the so-called black paintings, this masterpiece was not meant to be shown to the public.
-It’s thanks to the Belgian Baron, who came to the possession of the Villa after the painter’s death, that we are able to enjoy Goya’s late works.
+It is thanks to the Belgian Baron, who came into possession of the Villa after the painter’s death, that we are able to enjoy Goya’s late works.

-In this painting, Goya depicts a Greek myth written down by Hesiod in the famous Theogony (although retold by Romans, hence Saturn instead of Cronos) and it shows Saturn literally devouring his son in order to avoid the prophecy of the Oracle according to which he would be dethroned by one of his own sons.
-Using a stratagem, the god’s wife, succeeded in hiding their third son, Jupiter (Zeus), by offering Saturn a stone wrapped in swaddling.
+In this painting, Goya depicts a Greek myth written down by Hesiod in the famous Theogony (although retold by Romans, hence Saturn instead of Cronos).
+It shows Saturn literally devouring his son in order to avoid the prophecy of the Oracle, according to which he would be dethroned by one of his own sons.
+Using a stratagem, the god’s wife succeeded in hiding their third son, Jupiter (Zeus), by offering Saturn a stone wrapped in swaddling.
 Jupiter eventually dethroned his father, just as the prophecy had predicted.

-In the painting, we can see that the entire head and a part of the left hand are missing from the son’s naked body.
-The fierceness and the atrocity of this filicide are omnipresent, not only in the dark color tones, but also through Saturn’s scary bulging eyes, and his solid flesh tearing double grip on his son’s back.
+In this painting, we can see that the entire head and a part of the left hand are missing from the son’s naked body.
+The fierceness and the atrocity of this filicide are omnipresent, not only in the dark colors, but also through Saturn’s scary bulging eyes, and his solid flesh-tearing double grip on his son’s back.

 2. Ingres and Oedipus Rex

 Oedipus, one of the most famous figures from Oedipus Rex, a tragedy by Sophocles, is seen facing the Sphinx, a legendary creature with the head and breasts of a woman, the body of a lioness, and the wings of a bird.
 The scene is located in a steep rocky landscape.
 In the background, we see a terrified man running away.
 He seems to be Oedipus’s companion.
-Ingres is giving a hint of the city of Thebes in the barely visible buildings further back on the bottom right.
+Ingres is hinting at the city of Thebes in the barely visible buildings further back at the bottom right.

 We can see the monster standing in the shadows of a cave, while Oedipus, naked and holding two spears, is offering his solution to the riddle of the Sphinx.
 When the monster asked him: “What is it that has a voice and walks on four legs in the morning, on two at noon, and on three in the evening?”
 Oedipus answered that it was man who, as a child crawls on all fours, as an adult walks on two legs, and in old age uses a stick as a third leg.
 At the bottom left, a discarded foot and some human bones recall the previous travelers who perished having failed to provide the correct answer.

-The outcome of this meeting leads to the suicide of the Sphinx, to the reign of Oedipus on the throne of Thebes, and to his marriage with Jocasta, his widowed mother (Oedipus didn’t know back then she was his mother, though).
-This way, the Oracle predicting that he will kill his father and marry his mother is fully fulfilled (he killed his father on the way to Thebes after a quarrel, thinking he was a stranger).
-When Jocasta realized that she had married both her own son and her husband’s murderer, she hanged herself.
-Discovering his mother’s body, Oedipus then seized two pins from her dress and blinded himself with them.
+The outcome of this meeting leads to the suicide of the Sphinx, to the reign of Oedipus on the throne of Thebes, and to his marriage with Jocasta, his widowed mother (Oedipus didn’t know at the time she was his mother, though).
+In this way, the Oracle’s prediction that he will kill his father and marry his mother is fulfilled (he killed his father on the way to Thebes after a quarrel, thinking he was a stranger).
+When Jocasta realizes that she had married both her own son and her husband’s murderer, she hangs herself.
+Discovering his mother’s body, Oedipus then seizes two pins from her dress and blinds himself with them.

 3. Bouguereau and the Inferno